-Yes, 2-3 specific supplements and diet change PERMANENTLY cured it.
+Yes, 2-3 specific supplements and diet changes PERMANENTLY cured it.

-However, one day my dad made me mushroom omelet and bam, the white spots came back.
+However, one day my dad made me a mushroom omelet, and bam, the white spots came back.

 YOU may not be dealing with this, but just keep this in mind.
-Antibiotics, sugar, bread, and foods with yeast cause candida and yeast problems in many people and mushrooms could easily make it worse if you’re sensitive to it.
+Antibiotics, sugar, bread, and foods with yeast cause candida and yeast problems in many people, and mushrooms could easily make it worse if you’re sensitive to them.

 So again, IF you have candida in your system, which many of us do, especially women – then it’s best to avoid mushrooms.

-It causes inflammation, high in lectins, it’s heavily genetically modified and full of pesticides.
+It causes inflammation, high in lectins, it’s heavily genetically modified, and is full of pesticides.
 Maybe you can have some non-gmo, organic popcorn once in a while as a treat.
 It’s filling and full of fiber.
 However, don’t make a habit of eating corn, daily.